kolyamba2105/arch-configs/README.md

 #SessionsMax=8192
 ```

+### Monitors management

+Install a front-end for `xrandr` (which comes with `xorg`) called `arandr`.
+That's a simple GUI that will let you manage your monitors setup.

 ### Network management

-Install `netctl`, `dialog` and `wifi-menu` (when installing Arch). `wifi-menu` will let you connect to wi-fi during installation and while using the OS.
+During basic installation procces install  `networkmanager`,  `dhcpcd`, `netctl`, `dialog` and `wifi-menu`. `wifi-menu` will let you connect to wi-fi during installation and while using the OS.
 All wifi configs will be stored in `/etc/netctl` directory.

 Example: